ahaque/twitch-troll-detection/README.md

 Unsupervised machine learning methods to detect and classify anomalies in streaming data.
 We apply this to the viral event, TwitchPlaysPokemon, and attempt to identify trolls in a live IRC chat.

-We use Java 7 and Python 3.4.
+We use JDK 1.7 and Python 3.4.0 in this repository.

 mapreduce
 --------